-In 2021, we expect to begin converting an existing building we purchased in Clarksville, Tennessee to support 2.0 GWh of cell, module and pack capacity.
+In February 2021, we began converting an existing building we purchased in Clarksville, Tennessee to support 2.0 GWh of cell, module and pack capacity.
 It is anticipated that this facility will primarily serve our customers in the U.S.